rchain-community/mainnet-outage/README.md

 # AAR {After Action Report/Review}

 The purpose of this AAR is to review the effectiveness of the monitoring program for the RHOVISION project.
-The AAR will identify areas where the monitoring program is performing well and areas where it could be improved.
+The AAR will identify areas where the monitoring program is performing well and areas where it could be improved.(\n)

 After Action Report, is a process for reviewing and reflecting on an event or activity.
 It is a valuable tool for improving performance and identifying areas for improvement.
-An AAR for monitoring can be used to review the effectiveness of a monitoring program and identify areas where the program can be improved.
+An AAR for monitoring can be used to review the effectiveness of a monitoring program and identify areas where the program can be improved.(\n)

-The following are some of the key benefits of conducting an AAR for monitoring:
+The following are some of the key benefits of conducting an AAR for monitoring:(\n)

 *Improved performance
 *Identification of areas for improvement